 She also offers this caution: ‘We remind employees that their behaviour at these events is still considered to be on work time, that is, they’re still “at work” even during social functions that take place after hours.
 Employees are often unaware of this or forget this.’

-Despite the convivial surroundings and dose of Dutch courage, the Christmas party is not your opportunity to pounce on the office spunk or tell your secret crush what you’d like to do to them behind closed doors.
-You risk regret, rejection, humiliation, or worse – just ask ex-David Jones CEO Mark McInnes, who made unwanted sexual advances on publicist Kristy Fraser-Kirk at an office Christmas party and was slapped with a career-destroying sexual harassment lawsuit.
+Despite the convivial surroundings and a dose of Dutch courage, the Christmas party is not your opportunity to pounce on the office hunk or tell your secret crush what you’d like to do to them behind closed doors.
+You risk regret, rejection, humiliation, or worse – just ask ex-David Jones CEO Mark McInnes, who made unwanted sexual advances on publicist Kristy Fraser-Kirk at an office Christmas party, and was slapped with a career-destroying sexual harassment lawsuit.

 Be careful – very careful – about taking your flirting too far.
 Just because you’re feeling lascivious doesn’t mean others are sharing your mood – and even if they are, this is not the time or place for drunken hook-ups, unless you don’t mind being the subject of salacious post-party office gossip.

 Even though this is your chance to relax with colleagues, don’t get too loose with your language or behaviour.
-Avoid foul language and off-colour jokes, and maintain your manners.
+Avoid off-colour jokes and swearing (dropping the f-bomb in front of your boss is not the best look), and maintain your manners.

-While Christmas is all about indulging and it’s a good idea to eat if you’re drinking alcohol, making a beeline for the food table and stuffing your face before you even grunt hello to your colleagues is never a good look.
-Save yourself the embarrassment of being labelled the office pig.
+While Christmas is all about indulgence and it’s a good idea to eat if you’re drinking alcohol, making a beeline for the food table and stuffing your face before you even grunt hello to your colleagues is never a good look.
+It's hard enough to keep the kilos off in a sedentary job – save yourself the embarrassment of being labelled the office pig.

 It is possible to have fun at the office Christmas party while keeping your dignity and remaining professional.
-Allow yourself to let your hair down, talk about something other than work and get to know your colleagues in a more relaxed context.
-After all, you’re more than mere cogs in the office machinery – just make sure you maintain certain standards of behaviour and you should be able to eat, drink and be merry.
+Allow yourself to let your hair down, get into the holiday spirit and talk about something other than work, and get to know your colleagues in a more relaxed context.
+Just make sure that you maintain certain standards of behaviour and you should be able to eat, drink and be merry.